uyplayer/ugtext_processor/README.md

 # Text Processing for Uyghur Script

-`ugtext_processer` is a Python library for processing Uyghur text.
+`ugtext_processor` is a Python library for processing Uyghur text.
 It provides tools for normalization, phonemization, and tokenization.

 ## Features